Diese Seite ist Teil des Projektes

 Staats- und Marineflagge

-– state and naval flag,
+– national, state and naval flag,

 Seitenverhältnis – ratio = 2:3,